Tag: East Asian

 Instructions

 - Mix all of the marinade ingredients together.
-Coat the pork in the marinade.
 Set aside.

-- Heat up cooking oil in a wok or a large sauté pan over high heat.
-Add the pork.
+- Heat up cooking oil in a wok pr large sauté pan over high heat.
+Add in the pork in a single layer.
 Cook for 30 seconds a side.
-Remove from the pan.
+Remove from pan.

-- Add the beaten egg.
-Scramble and cook for a minute.
-Remove from the pan.
+- Scramble the beaten eggs for a minute.
+Remove from pan.

-- Add the onion, cucumber, and ginger.
+- Add in the bamboo shoots, cabbage, and wood ear mushrooms.
 Sauté for a minute.